 When a person views an object, the light it reflects reaches that person's eyes.

-The human eye has an inner back lining (called the retina) filled with three kinds of cones (L, M, and S(5)), and each kind of cone is differently sensitive to light.
+The human eye has an inner back lining (called the retina) filled with three kinds of cones, and each kind of cone is differently sensitive to light.

 The human brain interprets the signals from the eyes to judge color appearance, taking into account the visual situation.
 One process involved in this is called adaptation, in which the human visual system, roughly speaking, treats the brightest thing in the scene as "white" and mentally adjusts the rest of the colors it sees accordingly, to account for differences in lighting.
 Adaptation is thus similar to a digital camera's "auto white balance".

-- The cone responses can be described by three overlapping "curves" that peak at different places in the visible spectrum — where the M and L curves span the entire visible spectrum.
+- The cone responses can be described by three overlapping "curves" that peak at different places in the visible spectrum — in fact, two of these curves span the entire visible spectrum.
 As a result, at least two of the three kinds of cones will react to light, not just one by itself.

 - Because there are three kinds of cones, three numbers are enough to uniquely identify a color humans can see — which is why many color spaces are 3-dimensional, such as RGB or CIE XYZ spaces.